ourworldventures/www_ourparadise/content/location/index.md

 # Chumbe Island

-Friends of OurParadise.
+Friends of the Project.
 An award-winning private nature reserve, home to one of the world's most pristine coral reef sanctuaries.

 <button>[Read More](/location/chumbe)</button>